-Raseshvari Dasi arrived in Delhi (India) from Chile (South America) in 2009.
-She immediately went to the holy city of Vrindavan and accepted it as her eternal spiritual home.
-She then spent the next seven years travelling around India seeking the association of saintly persons and delving into their spiritual teachings on pure devotion to God.
+Raseshvari Dasi from Chile arrived in Vrindavan in 2009.
+She spent the next seven years travelling around India seeking the association of saintly persons and their spiritual teachings on pure devotion to God.

-She then returned to Vrindavan and has spent the last few years serving this holy dham by promoting social and environmental issues, helping the cows living on the streets and meeting with different government officials including the Chief Minister of Uttar Pradesh to improve the environmental situation.
+She then returned to Vrindavan and has spent the last few years serving this holy dham by promoting social and environmental issues and helping the cows who live on the streets.
+She also meets with different government officials including the Chief Minister of Uttar Pradesh to improve the environmental situation.

 Raseshvari promotes the programs and projects of the Center for Feminine Spirituality and manages our Facebook-site Spiritual Femininity.
-She has been instrumental in facilitating women devotees in their spiritual lives through personal support, encouragement and providing facilities for them to fulfill their spiritual aspirations.
-She is also working with another group of women devotees to ascertain the situation of women in Gaudiya Vaishnavism.
+She also facilitates women devotees through personal support, encouragement and helping them to fulfill their spiritual aspirations.

-Being artistic by nature, Raseshvari has taken the opportunity to become learned in spiritually orientated theater, freelance artistry, dance, music, painting, collage tapestry as well as cooking amazing cakes.
-Today, she is furthering her devotional artistic skills as a formal student of Hindustani classical music (sangeet).
+Raseshvari has also learnt spiritually orientated theater, freelance artistry, dance, music, painting and collage tapestry.
+Today, she is furthering her devotional artistic skills as a formal student of Hindustani classical music.

 Joshika is a Western-educated psychotherapist who uses a person-centered approach, helping clients to actualize their full potential.
 She holds a Bachelor of Science degree in Human Development from the University of California at Davis, a Masters of Business in Hotel Management from Cornell University and a Masters of Science in Mental Health Counseling from Walden University